chombo-discharge/chombo-discharge/Exec/Convergence/CdrPlasma/C1/README.md

-## Convergence/AdvectionDiffusion/TemporalConvergence/CoaxialCable
+## Convergence/CdrPlasma/C1

-This example computes temporal convergence rates for Physics/AdvectionDiffusion.
+This example computes spatial convergence rates for Physics/CdrPlasma, using a rod-plane geometry.
-The solution errors are computed by subtracting a solution with a finer time step.
+The solution errors are computed by coarsening a solution with finer (2x) grid resolution.

 # Compilation